 Wallace Community College Selma (WCCS) maintains an admissions policy that provides higher education for individuals who meet minimum admission requirements as set forth by the Alabama Community College System (ACCS).
 The Office of Admissions and Records is responsible for interpreting and implementing ACCS policy as well as federal, state, and local laws and policies regarding admission of students to the College and maintenance of academic records.
-Students will adhere to the academic catalog under which their program-of-study begins until certificate or degree is obtained if there is not a break in admission.
 Admission to the College does not guarantee entrance to a particular course or program.
 Some programs have specific admission requirements.
 Requirements for admission into certain programs, such as Health programs, are found within the "Programs of Study" section of the catalog.